GStreamer/gstreamer/Basic+tutorial+1+Hello+world.markdown

   - How to quickly build a pipeline from a textual description using `gst_parse_launch()`.

-  - How to create an automatic playback pipeline using `playbin2`.
+  - How to create an automatic playback pipeline using `playbin`.

   - How to signal GStreamer to start playback using `gst_element_set_state()`.